maxwithbug/OfflineTS/README.md

-this is the main repo for the project
+this is the main repo for the projec